Student Handbook

 The school district has specific responsibilities under the Act, which include the responsibility to identify, evaluate, and if the child is determined to be eligible under Section 504, to afford access to appropriate educational services.

-If parent or guardian disagrees with the determination made by the professional staff of the school district, he/she may obtain due process by following the appropriate grievance procedure found in School Board Policy BBDD.
+If a parent or guardian disagrees with the determination made by the professional staff of the school district, he/she may obtain due process by following the appropriate grievance procedure found in School Board Policy BBDD.

-If there are any questions, please feel free to contact Joyce Dunlap, Section 504 Compliance Coordinator, (931) 668-4022 (ext.259).
+If there are any questions, please feel free to contact the Section 504 Compliance Coordinator, (931) 668-1728.

 When an individual, age three through twenty-two years, is suspected of requiring services beyond the accommodations and/or modifications provided by Section 504, the school’s Special Education Department should be contacted.
 Questions can also be addressed by calling Candice Willmore, Special Education Supervisor, at (931) 668-1728.